rgmfn/corg/Readme.md

 I personally use org files mostly for their list, todo, and agenda functionalities, so the app is focused around those specific features.

+Currently it only runs on Mac because Mac allows for the C POSIX regex library to use non-greedy quantifiers.
+Once I figure out another solution for non-greedy quantifiers, it should work on linux.

 # Quick start
 ## Dependencies
   - `ncurses`